Wheelchair Ramp FAQs

 Can I sell a ramp back to you when I no longer need it?
 How much will I get for it?

 Yes!
 The amount we pay varies based on use, condition and age.

 Is the ramp slippery?

-The surface of our aluminum ramps have a tread that helps prevent slips and falls.
+The surface of our aluminum ramps has a tread that helps prevent slips and falls.
 In fact, our aluminum surface is arguably the safest product on the market for those with limited mobility.
-Come into a showroom and try it for yourself.
+Come into one of our showroom and try it for yourself.